 Please only use this step if your anko is too soft to roll!

-Take each ball of anko and press it gently on the palm of your hand to flatten it out into a circle a little bigger than the strawberry.
+i.
+Take each ball of anko and press it gently on the palm of your hand to flatten it out into a disc a little bigger than the stem side of strawberry.
 Don’t press too hard or it will stick to your hand.

-You can make it bigger by gently pinching from the center outwards while rotating.
-Once it’s a good size, place the strawberry with the point facing up.
+ii.
+Once it’s a good size, place the strawberry in the center with the point facing up.

-Pull the edges of the anko up and around the strawberry, leaving the top slightly exposed.
+iii.
+Pull the sides of the anko up and over the edges of the strawberry, leaving the top slightly exposed.
 This is so that you can see the position of the strawberry when wrapping it in the mochi.
-(The strawberry’s point should always be pointing upwards.)
+The strawberry’s point should always be pointing upwards.

-First, whisk the glutinous rice flour with sugar in a microwavable mixing bowl, mixing the dry ingredients first helps it mix more evenly.
+i.
+Whisk the glutinous rice flour with sugar in a microwavable mixing bowl, mixing the dry ingredients first helps it disperse more evenly.

-I highly recommend using a glass bowl for this.
+I recommend using a glass bowl for this.

 The gyuhi is extremely sticky, so cover a surface with potato starch or corn starch.
 I like to use a tray to keep the mess contained for easy clean-up.
 If you plan to use a rolling pin to roll it out, it’s probably easier to coat a chopping board instead.